Professional Choral Singer

 The Same Stream

 In the summer of 2015 I became a founding member and singer in The Same Stream choir, a new professional ensemble conducted by Dr. James Jordan in Philadelphia.
-This outstanding choir is quickly becoming a recognised name in the world of choral music, and we have two very exciting recordings coming out in the near future.
+This outstanding choir is quickly becoming a recognised name in the world of choral music, and has just released its first full-length album Songs of the Questioner, which features the music of Paul Mealor, Dan Forrest, Peter Relph and myself.
 Our 'Inaugural Recordings' CD features the music of two of our resident composers - Cortlandt Matthews and myself - as well as Philadelphia based composer Kile Smith.

 For more information on our endeavours, please visit www.thesamestreamchoir.com.

 As a PhD student in Scotland, I quickly became a member of the phenomenal University of Aberdeen Chamber Choir, conducted by the renowned Welsh composer Paul Mealor.
 During my tenure as manager the choir, we tackled an enormous amount of contemporary repertoire, sang for several members of the royal family and embarked on tours to the United States, London and Belgium.
 We also recorded a CD of new choral music honouring the great Scottish poet, Robert Burns.

 To read more about Professor Mealor and the choir's current projects, please visit www.uofachamberchoir.org.uk.

 I had the great pleasure of singing with Westminster Williamson Voices, conducted by James Jordan, for two years during my time at Westminster Choir College.
 During this time we recorded the monumental work Annelies by James Whitbourn, a recording that would go on to be nominated for a GRAMMY award for Best Choral Performance.
 I was also present as a chorister at the first Choral Institute at Oxford, a fantastic program that Williamson Voices takes part in each year at St. Stephen's House, Oxford.